cyrixninja/FramePlay/README.md

 # FramePlay
 ![FramePlay Banner](/assets/banner.png)

+From amazing pics to narrated videos in minutes.
+Share stories with AI magic.

+Wouldn't it be great to have a video of our entire trip narrated and generated with the click of a button?
+FramePlay aims to achieve this by leveraging the power of AI and various Google Cloud services.

 FramePlay is an innovative AI tool that transforms your videos and images into captivating stories.
 Our cutting-edge AI technology analyzes your media, creates a narrative, and produces a professionally edited video with narration.
 By combining advanced machine learning algorithms with creative storytelling techniques, FramePlay offers a unique way to bring your visual content to life.

 ## Key Features